If you are using earned media value to show the impact of your PR program, please stop. There are other options.

 Another problem with EMV is that it values all media coverage equally.
 This is a problem because we all know that coverage in The New York Times is not the same as in a local business outlet or a blog.

-EMV also doesn’t differentiate between the type of coverage.
+EMV also doesn’t differentiate between the types of coverage.
 Is it positive or negative?
 A media mention in a positive article is worth more than a mention in a negative one, but EMV doesn’t consider that.
-It also doesn’t differentiate between a headline mention, pass-through mention, or a mention where you are mentioned and your competitors aren’t.
+It also doesn’t differentiate between a headline mention, a pass-through mention, or a mention where you are mentioned and your competitors aren’t.

 All media coverage is not created equal, and the EMV calculation doesn’t consider that in the formula.